edoger/zkits-environment/README.md

        // have been registered.
        // The runtime environment manager has all the functions and methods of the same name! manager := environment.New()
+       // NewEmpty creates and returns an empty instance of the runtime environment manager.
+       // The manager returned by this function does not register any runtime environment,
+       // and the current runtime environment is empty. empty := environment.NewEmpty()
     }
     ```